 Notes

-- Allow the cheesecake to cool completely before transferring it to the fridge for at least 6 hours to ensure it has fully set before serving it.
+- Cool fully: Let the cheesecake cool completely before chilling it in the fridge for at least 6 hours to set properly.

 - Make a little more blackcurrant compote and use it to fill the cracks.